 Imaginal Nurturing Guided Imageries

-I received lovely notes from a couple of women who have used these CDs:
+I received lovely notes from a couple of women who have used these recorded imageries:

 “I just wanted to let you know how much I love your guided imagery CDs.
 I’ve been going for EMDR therapy for several months and it’s been an incredibly healing experience.
 But while I have been able to heal my childhood traumas, I was left with a very young part of myself who felt extremely lonely and needy.
 Nothing I have ever done on my own or in therapy was able to touch that part of me.
 But while listening to your CDs, especially ‘I’m So Glad You’re Here!’
 (Feeding the Infant), I found imagining myself as the infant really helped.
 After doing that several times I realized those feelings of loneliness and neediness were gone!

 So thank you so much.
 You have changed my life.”

-I originally created these CDs to meet the requests of clients who wanted more Imaginal Nurturing experiences between sessions.
+I originally created these recordings to meet the requests of clients who wanted more Imaginal Nurturing experiences between sessions.
 They are not essential to the Developing a Secure Self/ Imaginal Nurturing approach, but have been appreciated by many whether or not they are working with a therapist.
+They are available in MP3 format.

 Thich Nhat Hanh and Imaginal Nurturing